NathanH-VCU/NER/README.md

 This data is a semantically tagged training and testing corpus in BIO format.
 The eng corpus (engtrain and engtest are available in the SRC folder)
 ![image](https://user-images.githubusercontent.com/83011466/204407413-0953b61d-11fe-4e41-af4d-f6f4b11330cd.png)

+<strong>Data Training and Validation Split </strong>
+The MIT public movie corpus was divided into a training set of 90% and 10% for validation set.

 <strong>NER Tags and IOB Format </strong>

   <p>